Apple Cider Vinegar For Sunburn? Not So Fast, Say Dermatologists

 Apple cider vinegar for sunburns: What's the deal?

 Internet rumors will have you believe that the anti-inflammatory properties of apple cider vinegar help your skin calm down after a burn while helping you speed up the exfoliation process of the damaged skin layer.
 Those who pedal this idea say apple cider vinegar's high levels of pectin may help soothe inflammation and puffiness caused by sunburns.
-There's also the idea that the vinegar's high malic acid content can speed up cell turnover, helping slough off the top level of dead skin cells.
+There's also the idea that the vinegar's high malic acid content1 can speed up cell turnover, helping slough off the top level of dead skin cells.

 But every expert we conferred with said: Not so fast—in fact, not ever.

 Why you should never use apple cider vinegar for sunburns.

 Even given apple cider vinegar's purported anti-inflammatory properties, in this case they are outweighed by the vinegar's acidic and exfoliating properties.
 After sun damage, your skin is very delicate and you need to go into repair and recovery mode; exfoliants, by their very nature, are irritating because they are removing skin cells.
 Normal, healthy skin can tolerate mild to moderate exfoliation quite easily—as it's just the top layer of dead skin cells.
 But skin that's already damaged and inflamed cannot.

 And when used improperly, apple cider vinegar can cause chemical burns on the skin.
 "There are published reports of apple cider vinegar causing chemical burns—because of this, I would not recommend it for sunburns.
 It has the potential to make healing and scarring worse," says board-certified dermatologist Rachel Nazarian, M.D., of Schweiger Dermatology Group.